South Africa is amazing and diverse

 I have been fortunate to have traveled several parts of this world and have seen many different cultures and classes.
 Classes from Rich to poor and cultures from sophisticated to simple.

-South Africa must take the cake as the most interesting and mixed country in the world!
+South Africa must take the cake as the most interesting and diverse country in the world!